SapiGithub/SapiPot/README.md

 sudo python3 -m TheSapiPot <config_filepath>
 ```

-3. The honeypot will start listening for incoming connections on the specified ports.
+3. The honeypot will start listening for incoming connections on the specified Ip in interface.

 4. Monitor the honeypot logs and analyze the detected attacks.